iSnobal/.github/profile/README.md

 This work is supported thanks to the following grants

 ### Current
-* United States Bureau of Reclamation; Grant # R24AC00060-00
+* United States Bureau of Reclamation; Grant # R24AC00060 to Boise State University
 * United States Bureau of Reclamation; Grant # R24AC00061 to the University of Utah
-* United States Bureau of Reclamation, Snow Water Supply Forecasting (SWSF) Program; Grant # R24AC00027-00
+* United States Bureau of Reclamation, Snow Water Supply Forecasting (SWSF) Program; Grant # R24AC00027 to Colorado State University
 * Cooperative Institute for Research to Operations in Hydrology (CIROH) with funding under award NA22NWS4320003 from the NOAA Cooperative Institute Program to the University of Utah

 ### Past